gklobu/gklobu/README.md

 # Let's do some Q&A

 ### Who are you?
 Hi!
-I'm Gian; I'm a data scientist with a broad background including predictive modeling, experimentation, and a little bit of cognitive science.
+I'm Gian Klobusicky; I'm a data scientist, focused on experimentation and team building.

 ### What are you up to lately?
 💼 I've been a Data Scientist @ Meta since 2018, mostly focused on experimentation and measurement strategy.
 I don't represent Meta or any of its subsidiaries in any way.
 Any views that I express online or elsewhere are my own and do not necessarily reflect the views of any other person, company, or entity.